SoftwareHeritage/swh-docs/docs/architecture.rst

 The main components involved in this choreography are:

-- :term:`Listers <lister>`: a lister is a type of task aiming at scrapping a web site, a forge, etc. to gather all the source code repositories it can find.
+- :term:`Listers <lister>`: a lister is a type of task aiming at scraping a web site, a forge, etc. to gather all the source code repositories it can find.
 For each found source code repository, a :term:`loader` task is created.